vivianu2001/network_project/src/README.md

 ## Burst Length Analysis using PyShark and Matplotlib(event_extraction.py)

-The Burst Length Analysis script analyzes burst lengths in a packet capture file using PyShark, a wrapper for TShark (Wireshark command-line tool).
+The Burst Length Analysis script analyzes burst lengths(in bytes) in a packet capture file using PyShark, a wrapper for TShark (Wireshark command-line tool).
 It then visualizes the burst lengths over time using Matplotlib.

 ### Description